BDC Hamburger Icon

 • FLSA

-The agencies that regulate these laws include the DOL and its subdivisions, including the Office of Disability Employment Policy and the Office of Federal Contract Compliance Programs.
+The agencies regulating these laws include the DOL and its subdivisions, including the Office of Disability Employment Policy and the Office of Federal Contract Compliance Programs.

 If you feel your rights have been violated and you have protection from these agencies, you can contact them directly or seek advice from an attorney specializing in the field.